Plenary Council 2021: The final steps to the October 2021 meeting

 articulate and promote via a consultative process a shared view across parishes, to the extent to which such a shared view exists.

-We invite all involved in their parish to join in a conversation to contribute to change in the Church.
+We invite all involved in the life of the Church, in their parish or in other ways, to join in a conversation to contribute to effective change.

 We want to use the website to host discussions about issues related to the Plenary Council.
 We are keen to hear about, and your take on, changes taking place in your diocese and more generally in the Church in Australia.